MahmoudProg/product-dashboard/README.md

 ## Overview
 This is an Angular-based Product Dashboard application that allows users to browse products, filter and sort them, manage favorites, and handle a shopping cart.
 The project is built with NgRx for state management, supports i18n (internationalization), and includes performance optimizations.

+### Live Demo

+A live demo of the Product Dashboard is available.
+The project has been built using Angular's production build (`ng build`) and deployed via GitHub Pages.
+You can view the full UI and interact with the features using the following link: [View Demo](https://mahmoudprog.github.io/product-dashboard-demo/products)

 ---

 ## Table of Contents